michae-lzhou/Robotics-Club/BattleBot (Mr. Moustache)/README.md

 ### Summary
 As much as the standings of the tournament may disagree, this BattleBot, Mr. Moustache, is a warrior-at-heart.
 We were tasked to create a BattleBot and compete with fellow BattleBot groups during a tournament.
 There were many safety checks to pass, and we attended many workshops to get the robot parts from designed to assembled.
+To move the robot, we used a hand-held controller that can dictate the direction of the wheels turning.
 Overall, it was a very pleasant experience to work with my team and put something together from scratch in a just a couple of weeks.

 ### What Worked
 The designing part of the project went smoothly, and the CADing of the individual parts were extremely detailed and accounted for many issues that we could've ran into.